fcambus/ansiweather/README.md

 ## Configuration

-The default config file is ~/.ansiweatherrc.
-The environment variable ANSIWEATHERRC can be set to override this.
+Configuration is loaded from the following locations, in order:

+1. The file specified by the `ANSIWEATHERRC` environment variable, if set.
+2. `$XDG_CONFIG_HOME/ansiweather/config`
+3. `~/.config/ansiweather/config`
+4. `~/.ansiweatherrc`

 The following configuration options (detailed below) are available and should be set according to your location and preferences.

-Example: `~/.ansiweatherrc`
+Example: `~/.config/ansiweather/config`

 	location:Rzeszow,PL
 	fetch_cmd:ftp -V -o -